kraklin/elm-pages-blog-starter/README.md

   - ~~inserting images in body of blogposts~~
 - ~~drafts~~
   - ~~don't show them on production, but show them on localhost~~
-- support slug override in frontmatter
+- ~~support slug override in frontmatter~~
+- ~~Display author of the post~~
 - SEO support refactoring
-- Display author of the post
+- Display information about all authors
 - 404 page

 Nice to have later:

+- Show authors posts on about page
 - Support blogposts series
 - Edited date
 - Highlight code lines